How to Display Video via Dynamic Field and Dynamic Tag in the Listing Template

 Showing the video with the Video widget

-Drag-n-drop the Video widget to the page and in the Source drop-down menu choose the “Self Hosted” option.
+Drag-n-drop the Video widget to the page, and in the Source drop-down menu, choose the “Self Hosted” option.
 Enable the External URL toggle and click on the “Dynamic tags” button in the right corner of the next field.
 Choose the “Custom Field” JetEngine option.
-Click the field once again and in the Field drop-down list select the meta field with the video URL.
+Click the field once again, and in the Field drop-down list, select the meta field with the video URL.

 Adjust the other settings to customize the video playing.

-Displaying video from a third-party platform
+Displaying Video from a Third-party Platform

-1 Step— Adding the meta field
+Adding the meta fields

 This step duplicates the steps from the first part of this tutorial.
 More information about creating meta fields you can find in this detailed overview.
 Also, make sure that you have created the Text-type meta field.